roghed/convergence/README.md

 ## FreeType

-Portions of this software are copyright © 2006 The FreeType Project (www.freetype.org).
+Portions of this software are copyright ï¿½ 2006 The FreeType Project (www.freetype.org).
 All rights reserved.